lockbook/lockbook/clients/apple/CLockbookCore/README.md

 This is the "C code" module for the Lockbook core library.

-It points to the built library file (`liblockbook_core_external_interface.a`) and exposes its functionality.
+It points to the built library file (`liblb_rs.a`) and exposes its functionality.

 The `dummy.c` file is so that Swift thinks this is actually a C library.

 This can be built manually with `swift build`